 Getting tested is a personal choice, but it also affects the people you may encounter daily.
 Get tested if you are symptomatic and must go out in public – to the grocery store, work, school, or to care for children or older adults.

 - If you get a PCR test and your results are negative for COVID-19, you did not have the virus at the time of testing.
 Your doctor may recommend testing for other health conditions if you have respiratory symptoms.

 - If you get an antigen test and your results are negative, you still may have the virus.
 If your antigen test results are positive, you definitely have a COVID-19 infection.

 - If you test negative but start to feel ill later, you may need to be tested again.

-Testing is more optional if you are willing to quarantine for 10 days after symptom onset.
+Testing is more optional if you are willing to quarantine after symptom onset.
 The CDC offers a coronavirus self-checker to help you decide whether to get tested.

-Whether you choose testing or sheltering in place, you'll need to monitor your symptom progression.
+Whether you choose testing or self-quarantine, you'll need to monitor your symptom progression.
 If you start feeling worse after a few days, call the doctor.
 Early monitoring and medical care may help detect and treat severe complications, such as a cytokine storm (an intense immune reaction).

 To get tested for COVID-19, visit our Dallas or Fort Worth testing sites or find a testing site in your community.

 To request an appointment with a UT Southwestern provider, call 214-645-8300 or request an appointment online.